Dare You to Death: Production

-On November 29, 2024, the series was in the pre-production phase, per Parbdee official X account.
+On November 29, 2024, the series was in the pre-production phase, per the Parbdee official X account.

 On August 4, 2025, the original director, Waasuthep Keppetch (Waa), announced on X that he would no longer direct the series due to timeline conflicts.
 The project was also transferred to a different production company, although the replacement director was not immediately identified.
 On the same day, the main cast confirmed that they had attended a basic acting workshop and participated in an introduction session with the new production crew.

 On August 10, the official social media account posted a black-and-white photo from the pictorial set, later confirmed as the fitting day for the series.
 Several additional fitting photos released by the actors and production crew were circulated online and received notable attention, helping to bring further spotlight to the series.

 On August 19, the official social media account posted a video of the main leads training in boxing as part of their role preparation.
-Later that day, GMMTV released a statement regarding cast changes for three of its series: A Dog and A Plane, My Romance Scammers, and Dare You to Death.
+Later that day, GMMTV released a statement regarding cast changes for three of its series: A Dog and a Plane, My Romance Scammer, and Dare You to Death.
 The announcement confirmed that Wachirawit Ruangwiwat (Chimon) would replace Sattabut Laedeke (Drake) in the cast, and Jeeratch Wongpian (Fluke) would also join the series.

 On August 23, filming for the series officially began.
 It was confirmed through the official social media channels that the director is Jade Bunyoprakarn (Dome), under the Keng Kwang Waisai production house, by a series of pictures posted.

+The filming was concluded on November 15.
+A video of the cast with the filming crew was posted along with the caption, "Q1 23/08/2025 - Q25 15/11/2025 #DareYouToDeathQ25 ปิดกล้องงงงงงงงงงง 🔥".

+Release

+A teaser was released on various GMMTV social media platforms that the official trailer will be released at 5PM on November 27, 2025.
+The series will air on December 18, 2025, on GMM 25 at 20:30 PM ICT.
+The series is available on Netflix worldwide at 21:30 PM ICT on the same day.

+The production revealed that the series will air EP 3 as scheduled, which is on Christmas Day, but take a break on the New Year.
+The series will resume airing on January 8, 2026, for EP 3.